-On the heading to (a): I think Dan is cutting it too fine.
-The heading doesn't say that the opinion is admissible; it simply says that the rule deals with admissibility.
-Remember that we need a heading that works with the heading to (b).
-Dan's suggested No Automatic Exclusion does not work well with (b).
-Remember, too, that headings are not the substantive rule.
+21On the heading to (a): I think Dan is cutting it too fine.
+The22heading doesn't say that the opinion is admissible; it simply says that23the rule deals with admissibility.
+Remember that we need a heading24that works with the heading to (b).
+Dan's suggested No Automatic25Exclusion does not work well with (b).
+Remember, too, that headings26are not the substantive rule.

-Line 4, deletion of "to be decided by the trier of fact": Judge Hinkle and others suggested deleting the reference to "trier of fact" because ultimate issues are by definition for
+Line 4, deletion of "to be decided by the trier of fact": Judge Hinkle and others suggested deleting the reference to "trier of fact" because ultimate issues are by definition for the trier of fact, so there is no reason to refer to the trier of fact in the rule.
+The Style Subcommittee agreed with this suggestion.

-2 Subcommittee agreed with this suggestion.
-3 4 Meyers would not delete the reference to the trier of fact: "The emphasis that the ultimate 5 issue on mental state is for the trier of fact alone is important.
-In fact, this was the common 6 law generally."
+Meyers would not delete the reference to the trier of fact: "The emphasis that the ultimate issue on mental state is for the trier of fact alone is important.
+In fact, this was the common law generally."
 Reporter comment: In this instance, the language is surplusage.
-7 Emphasis is one thing, duplication is another.
+Emphasis is one thing, duplication is another.

-Rule 705 - Disclosing the Facts or Data Underlying an Expert's Opinion
+1 Rule 705 - Disclosure of Disclosing the Facts or Data Underlying an Expert's Opinion

-The Unless the court orders otherwise, an expert may testify in terms of state an opinion or inference - and give the reasons therefor for it - without first testifying to the underlying facts or data.-unless the court requires otherwise.
-The expert may in any event be required But the court may require the expert to disclose the underlying those facts or data on cross-examination.
+2 The Unless the court orders otherwise, an expert may testify in terms of state an opinion or 3 inference - and give the reasons therefor for it - without first testifying to the underlying facts 4 or data. - unless the court requires otherwise.
+The expert may in any event be required But the court 5 may require the expert to disclose the underlying those facts or data on cross-examination.